davidsun0/stantler/README.md

-# ANTLR Compatible Parser Generator for Common Lisp
+# Stantler: ANTLR Compatible Parser Generator for Common Lisp

-ANTLR generates parser code from grammar descriptions.
+Stantler is an ANTLR compatible lexer / parser generator for Common Lisp.

-cl-antlr directly creates Lisp functions from ANTLR G4 files.
+It creates parser functions from ANTLR4 description files.

 ## Disclaimer

 I have no idea what I'm doing.

+Stantler is currently under development.
+It is neither fast nor feature complete.
+Contributions are welcome.

 ## Notes